 - b.
 Basic principles: - 1) A hitter may be designated to bat for the starting pitcher and all subsequent pitchers in any game without otherwise affecting the status of the pitcher(s) in the game.
 A DH for the pitcher, if any, must be selected prior to the game and must be included in the starting lineup cards presented to the umpire-in-chief.
 If a head coach lists 10 players in the team's lineup card, but fails to indicate one as the DH, and an umpire or either head coach (or designee of either head coach who presents the team's lineup card) notices the error, the umpire-in-chief shall direct the head coach who had made the omission to designate which of the nine players, other than the pitcher, will be the DH.
-It is important for the umpire-in-chief and representatives from both teams verify that the lineups presented at the pregame meeting are correct. - 2) The DH named in the starting lineup must come to bat at least one time, unless the opposing team changes pitchers or the DH becomes ill or injured before the player's spot in the lineup comes to bat. - 3) It is not mandatory that a team designate a hitter for the pitcher.
-If the starting pitcher is listed in the batting order, the pitcher automatically becomes the DH.
-In this case, the pitcher is to be considered as two players, both the pitcher and DH (P/DH) and can be substituted for as such - 4) Pinch-hitters for a DH may be used.
-Any substitute hitter for a DH becomes the DH.
-A replaced DH (including a P/DH who has been replaced as DH) shall not re-enter the game in any other capacity. - 5) The DH may be used on defense, continuing to bat in the same position in the batting order, but the pitcher must then bat in the place of the substituted defensive player, unless more than one substitution is made, and the head coach then must designate their spots in the batting order. - A runner may be substituted for the DH and the runner assumes the role of DH.
-A DH may not pinch-run.
+It is important for the umpire-in-chief and representatives from both teams verify that the lineups presented at the pregame meeting are correct. - 2) The DH named in the starting lineup must come to bat at least one time, unless the opposing team changes pitchers or the DH becomes ill or injured before the player's spot in the lineup comes to bat.

+PENALTY for 2.
+If another batter is inadvertently allowed to bat for the DH who has not come to bat at least one time, the following guidelines, similar to those in Rule 7-11-a, should be followed as this situation is similar to batting out of order.